-Please refer to above-mentioned in-port transshipment
+Please refer to the section of in-port transshipment.

-- iv.
-Reference to applicable legislation and penalties:Please refer to above-mentioned in-port transshipment - v.
-Other relevant information3:-
+- iii.
+Process for collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):- - Please refer to the section of in-port transshipment. - iv.
+Reference to applicable legislation and penalties:-Please refer to the section of in-port transshipment. - v.
+Other relevant information:-